waseemhnyc/MRF-SDN/Aerial-Robot-Tools/ROS/README.md

 MAVROS is a ROS package responsible for handling any mavlink communication that your flight controller is expecting or returning.

-Use the following command to download the mavros:
+Use the following command to download the mavros package:

 		$ sudo apt-get install ros-{ROS_DISTRIBUTION}-mavros ros-{ROS_DISTRIBUTION}-mavros-extras
 		$ sudo apt-get install ros-kinetic-mavros ros-kinetic-mavros-extras